crcn/tandem-old/docs/focus.md

 #### Adopted IDE traits

 Designers will become developers, and so an LDEs tooling should adopt traits similar to an IDE's.
 Error highlighting may be used to show the user where a component is being misused -- a problem that will definitely come up when refactoring components.
 A file navigator may be used to display assets & components in a project _as_ they're represented in the file system (going on the no-abstraction philosophy).
 The file navigator would allow designers to organize components however they want.
+Another consideration would be to have a built-in text editor for source code that would enable designers & developers to use the same environment for building UIs.
+However, including a text editor with full IDE capabilities would almost be unrealistic -- a _better_ option would be to introduce LDE tooling into existing IDEs.

 #### Desktop